Campaigns

 Research and Collaboration

-Wild Salmon Center has also begun a new collaboration with Mongolia River Outfitters to conduct a first-of-its-kind taimen research project in that country, including spawning studies in spring, and summertime monitoring programs to track taimen abundance, feeding behavior, and river temperatures.
-This research aims to understand how taimen spawn, feed, and grow in rivers—both with and without the marine nutrients provided by salmon.
+Wild Salmon Center has also begun a new collaboration with the Mongolian Academy of Sciences and Mongolia River Outfitters to conduct cutting-edge taimen research in that country, including research on taimen food webs, taimen physiology and movement, and establishing a climate monitoring network of major river systems.
+This research aims to understand what taimen need to thrive, especially in the face of a changing climate.

 Elsewhere in the Western Pacific, we’ve conducted field studies to better understand the feeding patterns of Siberian taimen (Hucho taimen), which are the only populations that eat returning adult Pacific salmon.
 We have worked closely with Russian partners to establish protected areas for this species in Khabarovsk, in the lower Amur River region.
 (Below: WSC’s Guido Rahr travels to the Tugur River deep into the Russian Far East, to the land of taimen.)